hyperledger/toc/governing-documents/security-template.md

 negotiated with the reporter and must not be longer than 90 days.

-4. If necessary, create a private patch development infrastructure for the issue by emailing the [Hyperledger Community Architects].
+4. If necessary, create a private patch development infrastructure for the issue by emailing the [LF Decentralized Trust Community Architects].

-[Hyperledger Community Architects]: mailto:community-architects@hyperledger.org
+[LF Decentralized Trust Community Architects]: mailto:community-architects@lfdecentralizedtrust.org

 5. Request a CVE for the issue (see the [CNA/CVE Reporting](#cnacve-reporting) section).